-As an international property specialist, we limit our operations to trading, corporate clients, retail clients, plus payments and settlement businesses provided within the scope of the standard approach.1)

-The results that are taken into consideration are based on the segment reporting at the end of the financial year and the quarterly results in accordance with IFRS.
-The details as at 31 December 2012 are therefore based on Q4/2009 up to and including Q3/2012.
+As an international property specialist, we limit our operations to trading, corporate clients, retail The results that are taken into consideration are based on the segment reporting at the end of the financial year and the quarterly results in accordance with IFRSs.
+The details as at 31 December 2013 are therefore based on Q4/2010 up to and including Q3/2013.